nolanmccleary/subterm_proto/SPEC.md

  # TODO:
- 1) Get local VAD model set up
+ 1) Get full prototype for basic mic feed
- 2) Design audio router architecture
+ 2) Design audio router architecture (this will be a pain in the ass because there is no pre-built library for speaker audio capture)